4Dillon/4Dillon/README.md

 ### I'm a DevOps engineer

 I love DevOps methodology and have been doing it since I was 17 y'o.
-I enjoy automation and am involved in the world of information technology.
+Enjoy automation and am involved in the world of information technology.
 I like to learn new technologies and progress every day.

 ---